Any game is vulnerable to cheating. Quite often, when you block one hack, some other will be invented and you have to act again.

 Also, you can run Bolt in headless mode, which opens the option to run it on dedicated machines.
 To do so, you have to orchestrate the PCs to run those instances and you have to make sure players use those (at least for some games).

 There are a few services, which will deploy and manage game servers for you.
 One example would be Unity's Multiplay service.
 We have no direct experience with it but Bolt should work well with it.

 You can use our Photon Server Plugin SDK to implement "server side analysis of a running game".
 You can modify the core operations and events of your game, so you can have any amount of control on the server.

-There is no built-in support to run your game engine (or your full game), so it has no access to the scene/level or any other data.
-This makes this solution best for games that are "abstract" and do not rely on a scene.
+There is no built-in support to run your game engine (or your full game), so the server has no access to the scene/level or any other data.
+This makes this solution a better fit for games that are "abstract" and do not rely on a scene.

 In best case, you run the same game logic on the server as on the client and make the server create status updates for the client.

 You can host custom logic on your own or let us handle it in the Photon Enterprise Cloud.

 Again, if your game is "abstract" and does not need level data, it is relatively easy to implement full server authority right within the Photon Server.

 If you need to run physics in various scenes, doing this directly in Photon is probably more effort than benefit.